TX private-sale guide

-Create a Texas vehicle bill of sale and email yourself the PDF.
-Notarization is not required in Texas.
+Create a Texas vehicle bill of sale, record the odometer disclosure correctly, and download a clean PDF.
+Notarization is not generally required.

-Texas: notarization is not required, but an odometer disclosure is required for most vehicles.
+Texas: no routine notarization requirement is stated in the cited guidance; an odometer disclosure is required for many vehicles.

 A private vehicle sale in Texas comes down to a clean paper trail and a prompt title transfer.
 The buyer and seller agree on a price, then the seller signs over the title and provides a bill of sale that records who sold the vehicle, who bought it, the vehicle identification number (VIN), the sale price, and the date.
 Texas does not require the bill of sale itself to be notarized, so you can complete it without a notary.

 Your bill of sale should capture the full legal names and addresses of both parties, the year, make, and model of the vehicle, the VIN, the agreed price, and the odometer reading on the day of sale.
-The federal odometer disclosure rule applies to most vehicles under roughly 20 years old, so write the mileage down accurately and have both parties acknowledge it.
+Federal rules generally require disclosure for model-year 2011 and newer vehicles until they reach 20 years old, subject to specific exemptions.
 An "as-is" line is common in private Texas sales and makes clear there is no warranty.

 To finish the transfer, the buyer takes the signed title, the bill of sale, and Application for Texas Title and/or Registration (Form 130-U) to a county tax office, usually within 30 days of the sale to avoid late transfer penalties.
 The buyer pays motor vehicle sales tax (calculated on the sale price or the standard presumptive value, whichever applies) along with title and registration fees at that time.